shinyscorpion/task_bunny/README.md

 In this example, it will retry 100 times for every 10 seconds.

-If a job fails more than `max_retry` times, the payload will be sent to `jobs.[job_name].rejected` queue.
+If a job fails more than `max_retry` times, the payload is sent to `jobs.[job_name].rejected` queue.
-At this moment, TaskBunny doesn't provide any feature for accessing this queue.
+At the moment, TaskBunny doesn't provide any feature for accessing this queue.

 Under the hood, TaskBunny uses [dead letter exchanges](https://www.rabbitmq.com/dlx.html) to support retry.